weijiekoh/mixer/README.md

 centralised, the mixer is noncustodial and no third party can exit with users' funds.

-A technical specification of the mixer can be found [here](https://hackmd.io/qlKORn5MSOes1WtsEznu_g).
+A technical specification of the mixer is [here](https://hackmd.io/qlKORn5MSOes1WtsEznu_g).

 This mixer is highly experimental and not yet audited.
 Do not use it to mix